Ready to run?! We’ve got your ultimate guide to running for beginners, complete with all new runners need to know to begin your running journey!

 If you are running along a line on the ground, keep your feet equidistant from it the whole time, or just imagine you’re doing this if there is no line.

 If your feet start to drift closer to your center as you run, chances are you’re collapsing into your hips as you land.
-Periodically check in and make sure there is adequate distance between your knees.
+Periodically check-in and make sure there is adequate distance between your knees.

 For leg technique, start by focusing on how your legs come off the ground.
 Ideally, our run stride should be right in the middle of a “high knee” and a “butt kick.”
 So aim to pull your feet up right underneath your pelvis, without the run looking too much like either of those exercises.

 Now, let’s talk about our feet!
 If your feet are scuffing the ground as you run, it’s because you’re not picking your feet up high enough off the ground.
-To combat this, focus on that pulling technique mentioned above.
+To combat this, focus on the pulling technique mentioned above.

 If you’re landing too heavy on your feet, sort of stomping on the ground as you land, try to pick your feet up a bit faster, creating a quickness and lightness in your run.